rj-pe/mips-cpu/docs/proj1/report.rst

 The arithmetic logic unit (ALU) performs and, or, add (``add``), subtract (``sub``), and set less than (``slt``) operations on 32-bit words.
 The ALU can parse MIPS formatted instructions.

 The ALU has three inputs: two 32-bit operands, and a 4-bit control signal.
+All four bits of the control signal are fed to each of the 32 1-bit ALU's.
+A single bit of each operand is fed to each of the 32 1-bit ALU's.

+The zeroth 1-bit ALU requires two unique signal logic statements.

 The ALU has three outputs: one 32-bit result, a one-bit overflow indicator, and a one-bit zero indicator.
 The overflow bit is set when an arithmetic operation returns a result which cannot be expressed with 32-bits.
 The zero bit is set when the result of an operation is ``0x00000000``.
+The 32-bit result is collected bit-by-bit from each of the 32 1-bit ALU's.

 The 32-bit ALU is constructed by wiring 32 1-bit ALU's in parallel.
+The and / or operations are implemented using the corresponding logic gates.
+An adder is used to implement the other three operations.
+In order to select which output to send as the result, the 1-bit ALU uses a four-to-one multiplexer.

+The sum of the 1-bit adder is implemented using a three input exclusive-or gate.
+The inputs are the two operands and the carry-in bit.
+The carry-out bit is set when at least two of the three input bits (two operands & carry-in) are one.

+The adder can also subtract using two's complement.
+We obtain the two's complement representation of the negative of the second operand by negating all the bits and setting carry-in bit of the zeroth 1-bit ALU.
+In order to tell the 1-bit ALU's that the second operand should be negated we include a ``b_invert`` signal as a select line to a two-to-one multiplexer connected to the second input of the adder.

 -----